 A civilization that sleeps between eras

 Cryonics is often framed as a personal gamble, but its real impact may be societal.
-If large numbers of people can pause ...
+If large numbers of people can pause their lives and wake in future eras, civilization itself starts to behave ...

 Cryonics has moved from the world of science fiction to a real-world pursuit, driven by the belief that future medicine may one day reverse the effects of aging, disease and even death.
 It is about ...